1971–72 All-Ireland Senior Club Hurling Championship

 The 1971–72 All-Ireland Senior Club Hurling Championship was the second staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 14 November 1971 and ended on 14 May 1972.
+The championship ran from 14 November 1971 to 14 May 1972.

-Roscrea of Tipperary were the defending champions, however, they failed to qualify after being defeated by Moyne-Templetuohy in Tipperary Championship.
+Roscrea of Tipperary were the defending champions, however, they failed to qualify after being beaten by Moyne-Templetuohy in the 1971 Tipperary SHC final.

-On 14 May 1972, Blackrock won the championship after a 5–13 to 6–09 defeat of Rathnure in the All-Ireland final.
-It was their first ever championship title.
+The All-Ireland final was played at Walsh Park in Waterford on 14 May 1972, between Blackrock of Cork and Rathnure of Wexford, in what was a first championship meeting between the teams.
+Blackrock won the match by 5–13 to 6–09 to claim a first title.

+Rathnure's Dan Quigley was the championship's top scorer with 8–25.